redis/redis-py/CONTRIBUTING.rst

 Your First Contribution
 -----------------------
 Unsure where to begin contributing?
-You can start by looking through help-wanted issues: https://github.com/andymccurdy/redis-py/issues?q=is%3Aopen+is%3Aissue+label%3ahelp-wanted
+You can start by looking through `help-wanted issues <https://github.com/andymccurdy/redis-py/issues?q=is%3Aopen+is%3Aissue+label%3ahelp-wanted>`_.

 Never contributed to open source before?
 Here are a couple of friendly tutorials: